“Even when I was younger, I knew my body and I knew something wasn't right…..”

 You just want to wrap up in bed and not do anything but instead you have to push through and go training.

-I've always had male coaches and I know a lot of the girls that come to swim camps, they usually feel uncomfortable speaking to a male coach about it, but I've always had a great relationship with all of my coaches.
-Because my periods do affect me day-to-day, I do find that I have to talk to my coaches about it, but it's never been awkward.
-Like me and my previous coach would sometimes joke about it, like ‘Oh, I've got like a red flag today.’
-So I think it's not that it's down to them to make it lighthearted, but I think that's what they did anyway.
-Every single coach I've ever had has been compassionate.
-They've had female partners or they've had swimmers previously and they know what period is, so it's really not that big of a deal to them.
-And I think it's just all about communication.
-If I've been irritated or something at someone and then, a few days later I have started, it's kind of like “Oh, yeah, about that.
-Sorry!”
-But communication is key.
-And I've always had a great relationship with my coaches.
+I've always had male coaches.
+I know a lot of girls feel uncomfortable speaking to a male coach about it, but I've always had a great relationship with my coaches.
+Because my periods affect me day-to-day, I do talk to my coaches about it, but it's never been awkward.
+Like me and my previous coach would joke about it..
+Every coach I've ever had has been compassionate.
+They've had female partners or swimmers before and they do know what period is, so it's not that big of a deal.
+I think it's all about communication.

-I think it's important to just talk about it openly.
-Like I said, it was the World Running Championships and one of our GB girls was saying she ran while she had her period and she got a period PB!
+It's important to talk about it openly.
+At the World Running Championships, one of our Team GB girls was saying she ran while she had her period and got a period PB!
 I think that needs to be more of that.
-I think it was 2016, a Chinese swimmer spoke about having period cramps and she didn't expect to get a medal at the Olympics, but she did.
-And I think it may seem like, “oh, why are we talking about it so openly?
+In 2016, a Chinese swimmer spoke about having period cramps and she didn't expect to get a medal at the Olympics, but did.
+That may seem like, “why are we talking about it so openly?
 And why is it the first thing on your mind post-race?”
-But I think that makes it so much easier to talk about for the younger girls and the people that are watching these sporting events or swimming events.
-I guess that's where it kind of stems from, it’s knowing that these top athletes have periods too.
-I remember when I was younger, before I had even started my period, there was an article online about Miley Cyrus having her period.
+But it makes it so much easier to talk about for younger girls and the people watching.
+I remember before I had started my period, I saw an article about Miley Cyrus having her period.
 And I was like, “Oh my God, she does!
 And she's a queen, so there's absolutely nothing wrong with it!”
-I think that really took away that stigma and taboo about it for me.
-So I think just being open and honest about it makes it so much easier to talk about.
+I think that really took away that stigma and taboo.
+So being open and honest,t makes it so much easier to talk about.

 That's not really spoken about, those changes into having a womanly body……..just being open and honest about it makes it so much easier.

-As your body has gone through puberty, how has that influenced your swimming, and what has helped you adapt?
-How do you stay confident in your body as an athlete?
+As your body has gone through puberty, how has that influenced your swimming, how you feel about your body as an athlete and what has helped you adapt?

-I guess swimming's kind of extreme because you are almost half naked all the time.
-And that's something that I've really struggled with.
-Being six foot four, I'm really tall and have got a lot of muscle mass and therefore I weigh a lot more than other girls.
-So that's always been something that I've always been a bit like “Oh, let's just not talk about that kind of thing”.
-I've been open with my coaches, but would never discuss it with any of my teammates because they don't need to know.
-When I was 14, and being really tall, I was really thin for a good five, six years maybe.
-And I was swimming well, I think I even got one of my PBs from back then.
-And obviously I've changed since then.
-I always joked that I had a second puberty when I was 21, you know growing from my teenage body into more of a womanly body.
-And I think that's not really spoken about, those changes into having a womanly body.
-Because it definitely came as a shock, but it was just me developing into how I am now.
-So my body is very different now.
+Swimming is extreme because you are half-naked all the time.
+That is something that I've struggled with.
+I'm really tall and have a lot of muscle, so I weigh more than other girls.
+So I've always been like “Let's just not talk about that kind of thing.”
+I've been open with my coaches, but would never discuss it with my teammates.
+When I was 14 and really tall, I was really thin for 5-6 years.
+I was swimming well, I think I even got one of my PBs back then, and I've changed since then.
+I always joked that I had a second puberty at 21.
+I think that's not really spoken about, those changes into a womanly body.
+It definitely came as a shock, but it was just me developing into how I am now.

 For someone who loves swimming but is finding it difficult to balance training, school, and their wellbeing — and is thinking of giving up — what would you say to them?

-Communication, honestly, that's one of the key things to being an athlete - making sure you're on the same page with your team, whether it's your parents, your teammates or your coach.
-I think being able to have open communication, asking for support when you need it, is one of the most important things.
-I think one of the hardest parts is asking for help when you need it.
-And asking for help with things like “Oh, I've got an exam on this day.
+Communication, honestly, that's one of the key things to being an athlete - getting on the same page with your parents, teammates or coach.
+Being able to have open communication and asking for support when you need it, is one of the most important things.
+Even asking for help with things like “Oh, I've got an exam on this day.
 Can I move my training around?”
-Things like that.
-When I was younger, I used to get told, if you miss one session it will take you four sessions to get back, and it's just not the case.
-Sometimes putting the brakes on and taking a step back can actually propel you forward.
-It's communicating, and definitely being kind on yourself, almost like cutting yourself a bit of slack to get things done and get on top of things.
-Because if your life outside of swimming is chaotic and not that great, then your swimming will be affected by it.
-Even if you don't know that it is, it's almost subconscious.
-So yeah, I think just communicating and being truthful to yourself and backing yourself, would be my advice.
+When I was younger, I was told that if you miss one session it will take you four sessions to get back, and it's just not the case.
+Sometimes putting the brakes on and taking a step back can propel you forward.
+Being kind to yourself, like cutting yourself a bit of slack to get things done and get on top of things, is also so crucial.
+If your life outside of swimming is chaotic, then your swimming will be affected.